bigsk1/bigsk1.github.io/_posts/2024-01-22-Docker-Dev-Container.md

 ---

 > *Note: Create a folder that we will use to map from your host computer to inside the docker container.
-So when you are working inside the container it can be saved inside this mapped folder, the examples below we call it workspace*
+So when you are working inside the container your work can be saved inside this mapped folder, the examples below we call it workspace*
 {: .prompt-info }

 ## Who is this for?